kovdan01/university/parallel-computing/task1.1/README.md

 ## Given

-Scalar operation is multiplication of two 64-bit signed integers Vector operation is `_mm256_div_epi64` from AVX2 extension (not available as intrinsic with regular gcc or clang, defined in libsvml, which is installed among with Intel ICC compiler)
+Scalar operation is division of two 64-bit signed integers Vector operation is `_mm256_div_epi64` from AVX2 extension (not available as intrinsic with regular gcc or clang, defined in libsvml, which is installed among with Intel ICC compiler).
+Performs four 64-bit signed integer divisions as one operation.

 ## How to build